Quantum phases of bosonic chiral molecules in helicity lattices: Phase separation

 We have studied the phase diagram in the grand-canonical ensemble where each point in the diagram has a fixed chemical potential.
-However, in an experiment one controls the density instead.
-In a helicity lattice, we would aim to control the number of left and right enantiomers.
+However, in an experiment we would aim to control the number of left and right enantiomers.
 In this case, instead of polarization, the system would show phase separation, where each enantiomer species occupy different regions of the lattice.
 This is similar to the phase separation shown by strongly-repulsive bosonic mixtures~\cite{altman_phase_2003}.

-To illustrate such phase separation, we have performed direct diagonalizations~\cite{raventos_cold_2017} of the Hamiltonian (\ref{sec:model;eq:H}) for a small fixed number of left and right enantiomers.
-We show an example of occupations in Fig.~\ref{sec:PS;fig:ED}.
-To better illustrate the results, we have employed a 9$\times$2 lattice where the $x$-axis is infinite (periodic boundary conditions) and the $y$-axis is finite.

-For small tunneling $t/U$, the lattice shows two phase-separated Mott insulators, instead of a polarized one.
-In contrast, for larger tunneling the system simply shows two homogeneous superfluids.
-Note that the transition occurs for similar tunneling parameters to those between pMI$_1$ and 2SF phases in Fig.~\ref{sec:PD;fig:PD1}a.
-Indeed, we have checked that by diagonalizing the Hamiltonian we obtain analogous transitions to those reported with the Gutzwiller approach.

 The phase separation of enantiomers can be seen as a method of chiral discrimination.
 Indeed, by controlling the parameters in the system, a helicity lattice could separate two enantiomer species.
 This could provide a way to control and study enantiomers of a specific handedness in the ultracold regime.